 Seeing is believing.
 Recognition of high-quality work each day motivates supremely well.
 I love praise.
 I feed off of it.
 When I’m praised for doing a good job, I strive to repeat, time and time again.

 I’ve witnessed my improvement and how it relates to my financial well-being and self-esteem.
 I show up to work every morning ready to write (on my Skutchi blog too – don’t judge), working towards short-term goals and longer terms ones, like promotions, of course!

 If you enjoy your job, the next forty years won’t be such a drag.
 To be clear, I didn’t just say it wouldn’t be a drag it all, just not “such a drag.”

 Don’t be miserable for the rest of your life.
-Few of us sane chimps wants to work in a confined cubicle.
+Few of us sane chimps want to work in a confined cubicle.
 Not when you could be spending time with family, or lying on a beach somewhere.
 There’s that beach again… Whadificould design a cubicle set in sand, with seagulls perched on the cube wall.
 Sans poop.
 That’s nice…

 Remember Your Purpose

 Understand and remember why you do what you do.
-Ideally you’ve landed a career in a field you enjoy.
-And ideally the work gets your butt out of that cube more than 50% of the time!
+Ideally, you’ve landed a career in a field you enjoy.
+And ideally, the work gets your butt out of that cube more than 50% of the time!

-Your purpose is undeniably influential, because this is what makes you feel important and worthy and goes hand in hand with the goals you’ve set.
+Your purpose is undeniably influential because this is what makes you feel important and worthy and goes hand in hand with the goals you’ve set.
 Is your purpose aligned with your company’s stated mission?
 Maybe it’s simply an ongoing series of improvements through all aspects of your life?